VOW TO DRIVE SOBER® RUN

 Bring your friends and family with you as your cheerleading squad and, if your friends and family are participating with you, consider creating a team during race registration.
 View teams for more details.

-The Next Step Foundation is a nonprofit 501(c)(3) corporation that presents its story and educates from the offender’s point of view about the life-altering effects of drinking and driving to schools, corporations, and community groups.
+The Next Step Foundation is a nonprofit 501(c)(3) corporation that presents its story and educates from the offender’s point of view about the life-altering effects of impaired driving to schools, corporations, and community groups.

-It helps communities learn about the impacts and consequences surrounding the decision to drink and drive and the all-to-often devastating effects, which often extend to many more individuals than the driver who has made the wrong decision to drive drunk.
+It helps communities learn about the impacts and consequences surrounding the decision to drive under the influence and the all-to-often devastating effects, which often extend to many more individuals than the driver who has made the wrong decision to drive impaired.

-Everyone is welcome to join and support Team Brandon at any one of the many events it participates in and the Vow to Drive Sober® Run, both of which help bring awareness to the fight against drinking and driving.
+Everyone is welcome to join and support Team Brandon at any of the many events it participates in and the Vow to Drive Sober® Run, both of which help bring awareness to the fight against impaired driving.

 All it takes is one message to a listening ear to save a life.
-Help The Next Step Foundation and make sure the word goes out to those who need it before the tragedy strikes.
+Please help The Next Step Foundation and make sure the word goes out to those who need it before the tragedy strikes.